Timerns/DAI-2022-SMTP/README.md

 ## Description of the implementation
 ![](figures/UML.png)
+### SmtpConfig.java
+This class is reading all the configurations to be able to send a prank message.
+Retrieve all the emails of the people who will be pranked, all the messages that can possibly be sent to the victims and the number of victims groups that will be generated.
+It will also read the configuration needed for the SmtpClient such as the port and address of the server.

+### Message.java
+It's a simple class to create a message with its title and body text.

+### Mail.java
+It allows to create a mail with the sender, the recipients and the message to send.

+### MailGenerator.java
+This class will generate prank mails.
+The function generateMails() will create a defined number of random groups and get a list of random messages to assign to each group.
+This function return as many mails as the number of groups.

+### SmtpClient.java
+This class is used to send email via SMTP.
+- **to complete**

 ### Discussion between the client and the MockMock SMTP server
     S: 220 PcTim.mshome.net ESMTP MockMock SMTP Server version 1.4\r\n